 Big data is getting bigger and more chaotic every day.
-Thanks to the Internet, social media, mobile devices and other technologies, massive volumes of varied and unstructured data—streaming in at unprecedented speeds—are bombarding today’s businesses both large and small.
-This explosion of data is proving to be too large and too complex for relational databases (RDBMS) to handle on their own.
-Fortunately for organizations, a new breed of database has risen to the big data challenge—the Not Only SQL (NoSQL) database.
+Thanks to the Internet, social media, mobile devices, and other technologies, massive volumes of varied and unstructured data—streaming in at unprecedented speeds—are bombarding today’s businesses both large and small.
+This explosion of data is proving to be too large and too complex for relational databases (RDBMS) to handle independently.
+Fortunately for organizations, a new breed of the database has risen to the big data challenge—the Not Only SQL (NoSQL) database.

-Up until recently, relational databases such as Oracle, Microsoft SQL Server, and MySQL enjoyed a monopoly.
+Up until recently, relational databases like Microsoft SQL Server and MySQL enjoyed a monopoly.
 But that is rapidly changing.
-In the last 5 years, NoSQL databases such as MongoDB and Apache Cassandra and HBase have enjoyed exponential growth in comparison to their RDBMS counterparts.
+In the last 5 years, NoSQL databases such as MongoDB, Apache Cassandra, and HBase have enjoyed exponential growth compared to their RDBMS counterparts.

-This stratospheric rise in adoption of NoSQL does not suggest that the demise of the tradtional data warehouse is on the horizon.
+This stratospheric rise in the adoption of NoSQL does not suggest that the demise of the traditional data warehouse is on the horizon.
 However, it does show that many organizations are turning to NoSQL as a more cloud-friendly solution to their big data problems.

 If your organization is ready to do more with big data, here’s a comparative look at NoSQL and RDBMS to help you better decide if NoSQL is right for you.

-When it comes to gathering reports, conducting in-depth analytics or running complex transactional applications involving vast amounts of structured data, relational databases offer more stability, atomicity and data integrity than NoSQL solutions.
+When it comes to gathering reports, conducting in-depth analytics, or running complex transactional applications involving vast amounts of structured data, relational databases offer more stability, atomicity, and data integrity than NoSQL solutions.
 That being said, relational databases were not designed to provide the scale and agility needed to meet the challenges that face modern applications.
-Nor were they designed to take advantage of the inexpensive storage and processing power that have become so readily available.
+Nor were they designed to take advantage of the inexpensive storage and processing power that has become so readily available.

-The typical RDBMS scales vertically due to monolithic architecture.
+The typical RDBMS scales are vertical due to the monolithic architecture.
 This means that a single server must be made increasingly more powerful in order to accommodate increasing data demands.
 As data needs increase, more physical servers must be added to the cluster.
-And while spreading a RDBMS over many servers is possible, it is a costly, time consuming process that usually requires extra engineering.
+And while spreading an RDBMS over many servers is possible, it is a costly, time-consuming process that usually requires extra engineering.

-NoSQL databases offer efficient architecture that scales-out horizontally.
+NoSQL databases offer an efficient architecture that scales out horizontally.
 This means that increasing storage and compute capacity is merely a matter of adding more commodity servers or cloud instances.
 In addition, the open-source nature of NoSQL makes it much more cost-effective than a traditional relational database.